-Distributions of calves from the 2 calving areas overlapped extensively during July and August (Figs. 11-16).
+Distributions of calves from the 2 calving areas overlapped extensively during July and August (Figs. 12-16).
 Caribou moved north to the Arctic coast during warm weather in late June and July, and moved inland during cooler weather.
 Despite the overlap in summer distributions, during most years the distribution of caribou that calved in the western area extended farther west then that of caribou that calved in the eastern area.
-However, during summer 2004 almost all caribou that calved in the western area moved east of the Sagavanirktok River in early July, and remained there until mid August (Fig. 14).
+However, during summer 2004 almost all caribou that calved in the western area moved east of the Sagavanirktok River in early July, and remained there until mid August (Fig. 15).
 Conversely, 3 collared caribou that calved in the eastern calving area moved into the western area during early July 2004, where they remained until September.
-Distributions of both groups during summer 2004 included areas further east than during previous years, and encompassed much of the coastal plain (1002 Area) of the Arctic National Wildlife Refuge (Fig. 14).
-This pattern was less pronounced during 2003, 2005, and 2006, although much of the herd moved east of the Sagavanirktok River during July of these years (Figs. 13, 15, and 16).
+Distributions of both groups during summer 2004 included areas farther east than during previous years, and encompassed much of the coastal plain (1002 Area) of the Arctic National Wildlife Refuge (Fig. 15).
+This pattern was less pronounced during 2003 and 2005, although much of the herd moved east of the Sagavanirktok River during July of both years (Figs. 14 and 16).

 Winter radiotracking surveys were conducted during the last week of February or early March each year.
-Sixty percent of radiocollared cows and calves used wintering areas in the southern Brooks Range during March 2002; this proportion increased to 87% during 2003.
-During 2004-2007, the proportions wintering in the southern Brooks Range were 68, 69, 54, and 54%, respectively.
+Sixty percent of radiocollared cows and calves used wintering areas in the southern Brooks Range during winter 2001-2002; this proportion increased to 87% during 2002-2003.
+During 2003-2004 through 2005-2006, the proportions wintering in the southern Brooks Range were 68, 69, and 54%, respectively.
 Most caribou wintering on the south side of the Brooks Range were located along the southwestern boundary of the Arctic National Wildlife Refuge (Fig. 17).
-Small numbers of radiocollared caribou wintered in the eastern section of Gates of the Arctic National Park and Preserve during 2001-2002 and 2002-2003, and 27% of radiocollared adults (n = 55) and 29% of calves (n = 21) were found within the park during winter 2006-2007.
-Other areas of winter concentration were located in the northern foothills of the Brooks Range, and some caribou wintered on the arctic coastal plain.
-There was no evidence of segregation by wintering area among caribou from the 2 calving areas ($\chi^2 = 2.19$, P = 0.14).
+Smaller numbers of radiocollared caribou wintered in the eastern section of Gates of the Arctic National Park and Preserve during 2001-2002 and 2002-2003.
+Other areas of winter concentration were located in the northern foothills of the Brooks Range, and some caribou wintered on the Arctic coastal plain.
+There was no evidence of segregation by wintering area among caribou from the 2 calving areas ($\chi^2 = 1.15$, P = 0.28).

-A complete photocensus of the CAH was conducted on 16 July 2002, while the herd was aggregated in 9 large groups along the Arctic coast.
+A complete photo census of the CAH was conducted on 16 July 2002, while the herd was aggregated in 9 large groups along the Arctic coast.
 A total of 31,857 caribou were counted on photographs taken during the census (Lenart 2003).